asascience-open/nextgen-dmac/docs/ingest/ingest.md

 The diagram below illustrates how raw data might be ingested into the system to be available for consumption.

 <embed src="https://asascience-open.github.io/nextgen-dmac/assets/data-ingest.pdf" type="application/pdf" width="100%" height="600px"/>

+## Integration with NOAA Big Data (NODD?)

+The data doesn't need to be copied if it's already in a cloud format.
+The data needs to be indexed and the metadata extracted, but the data doesn't need to be recopied.